ImaginateSolutions/custom-payment-gateways-woocommerce/readme.txt

 * [Custom Shipping Methods for WooCommerce](https://imaginate-solutions.com/downloads/custom-shipping-methods-for-woocommerce/?utm_source=wporg&utm_medium=cpg&utm_campaign=readme/) - Create custom shipping methods for your WooCommerce store and manage dynamic shipping with ease.

-* [Payment Gateways by User Role](https://imaginate-solutions.com/downloads/payment-gateways-by-user-roles-for-woocommerce/?utm_source=wporg&utm_medium=cpg&utm_campaign=readme/) - Allow payment gateways to be available or not available for only particular user roles.
+* [Payment Gateways by User Roles for WooCommerce](https://imaginate-solutions.com/downloads/payment-gateways-by-user-roles-for-woocommerce/?utm_source=wporg&utm_medium=cpg&utm_campaign=readme/) - Allow payment gateways to be available or not available for only particular user roles.

-* [WooCommerce Addon Uploads](https://imaginate-solutions.com/downloads/woocommerce-addon-uploads/?utm_source=wporg&utm_medium=cpg&utm_campaign=readme/) - Create a print on demand store by allowing users to upload their files when adding products to cart on your WooCommerce store.
+* [File Uploads Addon for WooCommerce](https://imaginate-solutions.com/downloads/woocommerce-addon-uploads/?utm_source=wporg&utm_medium=cpg&utm_campaign=readme/) - Create a print on demand store by allowing users to upload their files when adding products to cart on your WooCommerce store.

 * [Variations Radio Buttons for WooCommerce](https://imaginate-solutions.com/downloads/variations-radio-buttons-for-woocommerce/?utm_source=wporg&utm_medium=cpg&utm_campaign=readme/) - Convert your variations dropdown into radio buttons there by allowing customers a much better user experience and speeding up the checkout process.